-5.6 Annex XXXII Future Fuels for Road Transport
+5.5 Annex XXXII Future Fuels for Road Transport

-Operating Agent Atrax Energi AB, Sweden

-Assistant Martijn van Walwijk, France

-Decision to start October 2004 (ExCo 30)

-Project Duration Phase 1: Nov 2004 -Dec 2005 (1 year)

-Participants FR?, I, J (LEVO & NEDO), and USA

-(3-4 countries, to be confirmed)

-Total Budget € 260 000 ca, of which € 187 000 for Phase 1

-Project Leadership Mr. Björn Rehnlund

-Atrax Energi AB Box 30192

-Phone: +46 73 384 24 46

-E-mail: bjorn.rehnlund@atrax.se

-Martijn van Walwijk: m.van.walwijk@wanadoo.fr
+Operating Agent Atrax Energ i AB, Sweden Assistant Martijn van Walwijk, France Decision to start October 2004 (ExCo 30) Project Duration Phase 1: No v 2004 -Dec 2005 (1 year) Participants FR?, I, J (LEVO & NEDO), and USA (3-4 countries, to be confirmed) Total Budget € 260 000 ca a, of which € 187 000 for Phase 1 Project Leadership Mr. Björn Rehnlund Atrax Energi AB Box 30192 SE-104 24 Stockholm Sweden Phone: +46 73 384 24 46 E-mail: bjorn.rehnlund@atrax.se Martijn van Walwijk: m.van.walwijk@wanadoo.fr

 Today there is a growing demand for new alternative vehicle fuels, fuels to replace conventional fuels as diesel oil and gasoline and alternative fuels more and more becoming an accepted part of the total vehicle fuel supply.
 However for the moment almost all alternative fuels are more expansive to produce than today's conventional fuels.
-At the same time the conventional fuels are steadily being improved and new reformulated, low-sulphur, low-benzene, low-aromatic qualities are possible to use resulting in low total emissions and low impact on environment and health.
+At the same time the conventional fuels are steadily being improved and new reformulated, low-sulphur, lowbenzene, low-aromatic qualities are possible to use resulting in low total emissions and low impact on environment and health.
 Also the engine technology is being developed resulting in reduced consumption of fuels and reduced emissions and low impact on environment and health.
 To summarize: Policy and decision makers are facing many dilemmas regarding the development and introduction of conventional as well as alternative fuels